 Cloud security is not just a one-time implementation.
 You must continuously monitor your cloud environment to keep your data secure and stay compliant.
-It helps you find any misconfigurations and proactively rectify them before these vulnerabilities can be exploited by malicious agents.

 The increase in cloud infrastructure usage has brought new challenges for organizations, such as complexity, the manual effort to manage resources, limited security coverage, and difficulty tracking cloud workspaces.